umairyousif239/Buildables-Fellowship-Assignments/w9+w10-Assignments/README.md

 3. The frontend sends this data to **Gemini 2.5 Flash**.
 4. Gemini returns structured reasoning, analysis, and summary.
 5. The results are displayed in tabs and saved locally.

 ---

+## 🧠 Reflection — How MCP Improved Context Awareness

+The integration of the Model Context Protocol (MCP) significantly enhanced this project’s ability to reason with real, dynamic information instead of relying solely on static prompts.
+By connecting the LangGraph reasoning flow to the MCP layer (mcp_github.py), the agent gained the ability to fetch live repository data — including commits, issues, and pull requests — directly from GitHub’s API.

+This made the AI agent context-aware in a meaningful way:

+It reasons using up-to-date information about a repository’s activity and structure.

+The LangGraph pipeline can process this data step-by-step, ensuring logical flow and explainable reasoning.

+MCP provides a clean separation between reasoning (LangGraph) and retrieval (external APIs), resulting in a modular, maintainable, and scalable system.

+Overall, MCP transformed the agent from a simple LLM prompt wrapper into a context-driven reasoning system capable of making informed analyses of real-world data sources.
+This separation of concerns mirrors how production-grade AI agents are built — ensuring reliability, adaptability, and clear interpretability.

+---